Vyral/base-template/_posts/2018-06-11-renting-vs--owning-which-is-the-better-option.md

 As a homeowner, she’ll start building equity in her home right away.
 On top of that, she’ll also benefit from appreciation and tax write-offs.

 So if you’re in a scenario like this yourself, now is the time to start considering homeownership.
 Homeownership is easier than most think.
-And **there are many different programs than can make it even simpler, as well as more affordable.** You don’t need to be afraid of homeownership.
+And **there are many different programs that can make it even simpler, as well as more affordable.** You don’t need to be afraid of homeownership.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.